 - 2 one-to-three-room vocational training centres in which young girls and women learn traditional needlecraft and sewing.
 This training helps the invisible household economy.
 It requires about $6,000 as capital cost to establish one such vocational school, and $1,000 per year for five years for operational expenses.
 After five years the school becomes self-sustaining.

-- A new scholarship program soon to be implemented to honour the late Professor Abdus Salam, Pakistan’s only Nobel laureate.
+- A new scholarship program to honour the late Professor Abdus Salam, Pakistan’s only Nobel laureate.
 These scholarships at $15 per month, will be only for girl science students in Grades 9 and 10.